gulp-query/gulp-query/plugins.md

 #### Files and images

 * [Compress images](https://github.com/gulp-query/gulp-query-compress) — Compress your images in other directory
+* [Sprite maker](https://github.com/gulp-query/gulp-query-sprite) — Generate the sprites and css or scss or json...
 * [Copy files and directories](https://github.com/gulp-query/gulp-query-copy) — Combine and copy your files
-* [Sprite maker](https://github.com/gulp-query/gulp-query-sprite) — Generate the sprites and css or scss or json...
+* [Remove files and directories](https://github.com/gulp-query/gulp-query-clean) — Remove your files and directories

 #### Hot reload
 * [Browser Sync](https://github.com/gulp-query/gulp-query-browser-sync) — Tracks changes and reloads Browsers